Introduction

 functiontest.jsonExample stack showing the use of custom functions.

 imagecopy.jsonThis stack shows how to duplicate image data to another image object.
+The image data itself is not changed in any way.

 toggle-palettes.jsonA stack which shows how to toggle the message box and tools palettes.